Cybersecurity is an essential investment to protect personal data and comply with the GDPR.

 To maintain compliance with GDPR, it’s critically important to prevent accidental data leakage/sharing by your internal and partner communities of users across the entire infrastructure.
 End users are amongst the most common risks, particularly when using SaaS applications.
 Often untrained and unaware of the risks they bring, their actions can result in accidental personal data leakage.
 Our security platform prevents data exfiltration and leakage in several ways:

-◦ These capabilities are delivered through our platform using the next-generation firewall (e.g. User-ID™, App-ID™ and Content-ID™ technologies) and Aperture™ SaaS security service.
+◦ These capabilities are delivered through our platform using the next-generation firewall (e.g. User-ID™, App-ID™ and Content-ID™ technologies) and Prisma™ SaaS security service.
 The next-generation firewall analyses all traffic from your network to SaaS applications and back.
 However, certain cloud- based activity can be invisible to in-line security services, such as data sharing permissions or accessing cloud-based data from outside the network (without VPN).
-In this case, Aperture complements the next-generation firewall, using SaaS APIs to connect directly to the SaaS applications themselves.
+In this case, Prisma SaaS complements the next-generation firewall, using SaaS APIs to connect directly to the SaaS applications themselves.
 This makes it possible to see everything users have uploaded or shared.
-With Aperture, users can view and monitor file uploads across all assets in enterprise SaaS applications, such as Box, Microsoft® Office, Dropbox®, Salesforce®, Secure Data Space and more.
+With Prisma SaaS, users can view and monitor file uploads across all assets in enterprise SaaS applications, such as Box, Microsoft® Office, Dropbox®, Salesforce®, Secure Data Space and more.
 Policies can then be applied to monitor and enforce responsible use of assets (including personal data) and protect against accidental data leaks caused by human errors, such as promiscuous or inadvertent sharing, and sharing content using links that may be exposed to the internet.
 If a policy violation is detected, an alert is generated.
-If configured, Aperture takes automatic action to remediate the risk.
+If configured, Prisma SaaS takes automatic action to remediate the risk.

 ◦ Our platform provides the capabilities to break up credential-based attacks across the attack lifecycle.